Swiss Education Group

-Swiss Education Group (SEG) AG is a private company that operates four hospitality schools—Culinary Arts Academy Switzerland, Hotel Institute Montreux, Swiss Hotel Management School, and César Ritz Colleges Switzerland.
-Its schools operate across six campuses all based in Switzerland, with a student base of more than 6,000 enrolled students from around the world.
-Its schools have more than 24,000 alumni representing 110 nationalities.
+Swiss Education Group (SEG) AG is a network of hospitality schools that includes four schools—Culinary Arts Academy Switzerland, HIM Business School, Swiss Hotel Management School, and César Ritz Colleges Switzerland.
+Its schools operate across 5 campuses all based in Switzerland, with a student base of more than 6,000 enrolled students from around the world.
+Its schools have more than 25,000 alumni representing 110 nationalities.

 Chief Executive Officer Leo Wang joined Swiss Education Group in 2022.

 History

 Swiss Education Group was founded in 1986 and was originally called the Swiss Language Club (SLC) before being renamed to Swiss Education Academy.
 At the time, they hosted summer camps for young people ages 7-18 years old from around the world.

 In 1992, Swiss Hotel Management School was established as the first school under the umbrella of Swiss Education Group.

-Hotel Institute Montreux (founded in 1985) was acquired by Swiss Education Group in 2002 and International Hotel and Tourism Training Institute (founded in 1984) also joined Swiss Education Group in 2004.
+HIM (founded in 1985) was acquired by Swiss Education Group in 2002 and International Hotel and Tourism Training Institute (IHTTI) (founded in 1984) also joined Swiss Education Group in 2004.
 That same year, Swiss Hotel Management School opened their Leysin campus after acquiring the Mont Blanc and Belvédère hotels.

 César Ritz Colleges Switzerland (founded in 1982) and Culinary Arts Academy Switzerland (formally known as DCT European Culinary Arts) joined the education group in 2011.

 In 2017, Swiss Education Group launched their SEGPro program designed to offer professional courses in hospitality, culinary arts, and leadership.

 Swiss Education Group’s holding company—Swiss Education Group Holding AG—sold the education network to the Hong Kong-based investment management company, Summer Capital, in 2018.

-In 2021, International Hotel and Tourism Training Institute merged with Swiss Hotel Management School.
+In 2021, IHTTI merged with Swiss Hotel Management School.

 Schools

 Swiss Education Group consists of four hospitality schools across five campuses in the French-speaking regions of Switzerland.
 Programs are presented in English and attract students from more than 110 countries.
-All four schools that belong to the Swiss Education Group portfolio have been ranked amongst the top ten in the world by the QS Rankings.
+As of 2025, all four schools that belong to the Swiss Education Group portfolio have been ranked amongst the top eight in the world by the QS World University Rankings.

 César Ritz Colleges Switzerland

-César Ritz Colleges Switzerland is a hospitality school with campuses in Le Bouveret and Brig, Switzerland.
-It is inspired by Swiss hotelier and hospitality leader César Ritz—founder of the Hôtel Ritz in Paris and the Ritz and Carlton Hotels in London and ranked seventh in the QS World University Rankings for Hospitality & Leisure Management.
+César Ritz Colleges Switzerland is a hospitality school with campus in Brig, Switzerland.
+It is inspired by Swiss hotelier and hospitality leader César Ritz—founder of the Hôtel Ritz in Paris and the Ritz and Carlton Hotels in London and ranked in the top five worldwide for the QS World University Rankings for Hospitality & Leisure Management.

 Programs

 César Ritz Colleges Switzerland offers bachelor's and master's degree programs, as well as a Certificate in Wine Business Management.
-The degree programs are accredited in partnership with Washington State University and the University of Derby.
+The degree programs are accredited by the Swiss Federal Council.

-Campuses
+Campus

-The school is situated across three campuses, shared with Culinary Arts Academy Switzerland, in Le Bouveret and Brig, Switzerland.
+The school campus shared with Culinary Arts Academy Switzerland.

 Culinary Arts Academy Switzerland

 Culinary Arts Academy Switzerland was founded in 1991.
-Culinary Arts Academy shares campuses in Brig, Lucerne, and Le Bouveret with César Ritz Colleges Switzerland.
+Culinary Arts Academy shares campuses in Brig and Le Bouveret with César Ritz Colleges Switzerland, and is the top-ranked culinary school in Switzerland.